The Holidays Have Arrived. Here’s What to Wear.

 The Office Holiday Party

 Pro tip: Nervous you’ll end up over, or worse, underdressed?
-Deposit a white dress shirt and tie at your desk in the days prior — should you need to change, it should suffice for nearly any vibe.
+Deposit a white dress shirt and tie at your desk in the days prior — should you need to change, it should suffice for nearly any occasion.

 The Year-End Blowout Bash